 Our Skin The Largest Organ.

 There are so many options to help keep your skin healthy (the largest organ in the body), vibrant, and disease free.
 We must think whole body.
 Organs filter and feed the body and the skin.
 We all get busy with life and rush from one thing to another, and it's easy to take for granted all the wonderful things our skin does to protect our health while we are engaged in living!
 Your skin forms a protective barrier against bacteria, viruses, toxins, sun damage, and more.
 The skins' job is also to help keep your immunity in good working condition by resisting infection.
 For our skin to do its job of protecting us while keeping us healthy, we have to care for it properly.
-Here are a few tips to help preserve healthy skin.
+Here are a few tips to help preserve, enhance and recover healthy skin.

 You may already understand that soap and water while bathing is a form of hygiene.
 It's indeed essential to wash and slough off dead skin.
 Removing dead skin cells helps our skin to function properly and to look smooth and beautiful.
 Did you know that waiting too long to shower off your sweat can cause breakouts and other kinds of growths such as fungus to build up on our skin?
 Even staying in a damp shoe too long can cause strange worlds to form under our toenails (ick!) and feet.
 A well crafted pure essential oil bar of soap is a luxuriously healthy way to keep that in check!
-For extra special care, grab an excellent exfoliating bar to jump-start your healthy skin care regimen.
+For extra special care, grab an excellent exfoliating bar or our beloved jumping java exfoliator to jump-start your healthy skin care regimen.

 So, while cleansing the skin is important, we also need to remember that the amount of time sweat or damp clothing stays on the skin can also cause issues that we might not be fully aware of.
 A simple solution is to make sure you keep a clean change of clothes with you at all times.
 If you do go to the gym, use the showers there, and change into clean and dry clothes after a workout.
 Once sweat dries on the skin, it can cause a lot of unwanted issues.
 So be sure to rinse off after a good sweat, whether that be from outdoor work or gym workouts.
 I keep an extra pair of everything in my car in a zip lock bag.
 It's great when I need them as I always have a fresh pair of underclothes, shoes, socks, etc., because you'll be prepared should you need them in a pinch.